Complaints and SRA Standards & Regulations (and Codes)

-At Blacks Solicitors, our primary objective is the delivery of a quality service to all of our clients.
+At Blacks Solicitors LLP our primary objective is the delivery of a quality service to all our clients.

-As a professional law firm regulated by the Solicitors Regulation Authority (SRA) we strive to provide our clients with a professional service at all times.
-This includes dealing effectively with any complaints or concerns that you may have.
+As a law firm regulated by the Solicitors Regulation Authority (SRA), we strive to provide our clients with a professional service, which includes dealing effectively with any complaints or concerns that you may have.

-If you believe that the service provided to you has fallen short of these standards, then you should let us know.
-We can then properly investigate the matter and take any appropriate action in order to hopefully resolve your complaint or deal with your concerns.
+If you believe that our service has fallen short of these standards, please let us know.
+We can investigate the matter and take any appropriate action, and hopefully we can resolve your complaint or deal with your concerns.

-If you are a client of Blacks and have concerns over how your matter is being dealt with, or concerns over the service which you are receiving, then please do raise this in the first instance with the person who has day to day responsibility for your matter, or the Partner in charge of your file (normally the supervisor named in your ‘engagement’ letter).
+If you are a client of Blacks and have concerns over how your matter is being dealt with, or over the service which you are receiving, please do raise this in the first instance with the person who has day‑to‑day responsibility for your matter, or with the Partner in charge of the file (normally the supervisor named in your ‘engagement’ or ‘welcome’ letter).

-Please provide them with full details of your concerns over the telephone, or in writing, or at a meeting if appropriate.
+Please provide them with full details of your concerns over the telephone, in writing, or at a meeting (if appropriate).

-A note will be taken of the issues raised and will be investigated with a view to resolving the matter to your satisfaction.
+A note will be taken of the issues raised, which will be investigated with a view to resolving the matter to your satisfaction.

 Our experience is that this process resolves most concerns and matters successfully and effectively, without the need for any further action to be taken.

 We are keen to strengthen our working relationships and feedback is always appreciated.

 If we are unable to resolve your concerns to your satisfaction via the team dealing with the matter, you should raise a formal complaint which will be dealt with and investigated by our dedicated Complaints Team.